This guide has been updated for mod 14, Ravenloft!

 Armor – Head – Arms – Feet

 After getting your Vistani gear, and Primal Weapons, you can start saving your Seals for Primal gear.
-A full set cost 1800 Seals, which should not take to many days to get.

 The next step when it comes to armor should be to get your best in slot items.
 These are mostly from hunts in Barovia and from Castle Ravenloft.
 To see suggestions for your class go to our Neverwinter class guides.

 One star hunts can be soloed by most players for gear, and two star hunts should can also be soloed after you get your item level over around 12-13k.
 But it is easiest to either find a group in Barovia or join a guild that runs hunts.
 Hunts are generally very quick and can provide you with a lot of best in slot gear.

 Items from hunts are account bound, so you can also farm these for on your main and give them to alts.

 Don’t put too much refinement into your set before you got the one you want for your class and build.
 Some builds use a full set and others break them up or use items that aren’t part of sets.
 For the most part, getting your cloak and belt probably won’t be too hard.
 Some are bought through the AH for Astral Diamonds and others through campaign currencies.

 Once you have the one you want, you can start putting RP into them to upgrade them.
 Try to get them to atleast Epic quality as quick as possible, working to upgrade the whole set at once, rather than one item at a time.

 After getting your Vistani rings, like with the other gear, you can buy Primal Rings with seals.